Deputy Sheriff Gary Dean Murphy

 Gary Dean Murphy

-Deputy Sheriff Gary Murphy was shot and killed after responding to a report of a woman firing a handgun outside of her home.
+Deputy Sheriff Gary Murphy was shot and killed after responding to a report of a woman firing a handgun outside of her home on Muir Avenue in Knollwood.

-Deputy Murphy had served with the Lake County Sheriff's Department for eight years and was a veteran of the Vietnam War.
+Deputy Murphy was a United States Army Vietnam War veteran and had served with the Lake County Sheriff's Office for eight years.
 He was survived by his wife and two children.

 Bio